Apra, Punjab: Work profile

 2,083 people were engaged in work or business activity out of the total population of Apra which includes 1,801 males and 282 females.
 According to census survey report 2011, workers defined as person who does job, service, business and cultivator and labour activity.
 Of the 2,083 in the working population, 93.76% workers were occupied in main work while 6.24% of total workers were occupied in marginal work.

 Education

 School

 The town has a Punjabi medium, co-ed upper primary with secondary school established in 1886 and a primary with upper primary and secondary/higher secondary school established in 1932.
-The schools provide mid-day meal which prepared in school premises as per Indian Midday Meal Scheme and also provide free education to children between the ages of 6 and 14 as per Right of Children to Free and Compulsory Education Act.
+The schools provide mid-day meal prepared on the school premises as per Indian Midday Meal Scheme and also provide free education to children between the ages of 6 and 14 as per Right of Children to Free and Compulsory Education Act.
 The town also has a private aided Punjabi medium, primary with upper primary and secondary/higher secondary school (MG Arya Kanya Pathshala Senior Secondary School).
 The school was established in 1954.